alexanderepping/apfelxx_photon_mod/README.md

 Done in the course of writing my master thesis.

 The second_approach_mod branch follows the approach of changing the rules in EvolutionBasisQCD to include the pointlike contribution in the SplittingFunctions function.
+Done by adding a pointlike term explicitly as pointlike term.

 ## compiling
 in the main folder use